 How to Make a DIY Snow Globe Ornament

 - 3 inch or 80 mm clear plastic ornaments.
 I found mine at Michaels.
 These Plastic Fillable Ornaments from Amazon look similar.
+Make sure you select the 80mm for them to work with my template.

 - Hot Glue